nagyrichi/logi-mac-notificationHapticPlugin/README.md

 ### Installation Steps

-1. Download the `NotificationHaptic.lplug4` file
+1. Download the `NotificationHaptic.lplug4` file.
-2. **Double-click** the file
+2. **Double-click** the file.
-3. Logi Options+ will automatically open and install the plugin
+3. Logi Options+ will open.
-4. Restart Logi Options+
+4. **Important**: You must finalize the installation manually:
+   - Go to your device settings (e.g., MX Master 4).
+   - Click on **"Smart Actions"** or **"Plugins"** in the sidebar.
+   - Click **"INSTALL AND UNINSTALL PLUGINS"** (or Manage Plugins).
+   - You should see a confirmation message that "NotificationHaptic" is installed.
+5. The plugin is now active!

 Or install manually: